|Friends and Alumni|

 No previous field experience is required for admission to the field school, but some exposure to the basic concepts of archaeology, anthropology or earth sciences is recommended.
 Applicants must also be able to meet the strenuous demands of archaeological survey and excavation in the rugged but scenic conditions of the Colorado Plateau.

-All students must participate in the full eight-week field school and will receive 8 semester credits (for tuition costs, click here - external link).
+All students must participate in the full eight-week field school and will receive 8 semester credits (for tuition costs, click here).
 In addition, there is no special fee this year for transportation and food.
 Documentation of payment of tuition must be completed by May 29, 2015.
 Note that tuition amounts are subject to change without notice.
 The exact tuition amount for Summer 2015 (which is part of the 2014-2015 academic year) will not be available until some time during April 2015, but there is usually a 10% increase between one academic year and the next.

 Participants must provide their own health insurance.
 Student health insurance plans are available through the University of Utah.
 Please contact: